gridai/grid-docs/docs/features/sessions/5_attaching-datastores.md

 :::note: Datastore can only be mounted to a Session at Session creation time:::

----
-description: Mount a datastore before starting the Session
----

 # Attaching Datastores

 ## Attach to a Session